vivier/phomemo-tools/README.md

   crw-rw----.
 1 root lp   180,  0 Dec  5 17:44 lp0
 ```

-* send the picture to the printer:
+* send the picture to the printer (the python script currently only works with M02 printers):

 You need to be root or in the lp group